Coalescing Force of Group Pressure: Consensus in Nonlinear Opinion Dynamics: Conclusions

 \section{Conclusions}

 While the existence of group pressure driving individuals to conform with the majority has been widely accepted in social psychology since Asch's experiments, dynamic models describing this phenomenon remain scarce and are not yet well understood.
 In this work, we generalize and analyze the model of consensus driven by social pressure, originally proposed in~\cite{cheng2019opinion}.
 We demonstrate that consensus can still be reached even if conformity levels asymptotically decay, provided their decay is sufficiently slow.
 For uniformly positive conformity levels, we provide an explicit estimate of the consensus time and show that, unlike the estimate in~\cite{cheng2019opinion}, it is independent of group size.
-Our results are supported by numerical simulations.

 Several avenues remain open for future research.
 One such avenue is obtaining tighter estimates for the consensus time, which remains a non-trivial problem even for homogeneous agents with constant conformity levels $p$.
 An even more challenging direction is to examine scenarios where condition~\eqref{eq.series} is violated, such as when some agents are non-conformists with $p_i=0$.
 Some simulations provided in~\cite{cheng2019opinion} for the Hegselmann-Krause underlying dynamics illustrate that opinions converge to finite limits, though consensus is not guaranteed; however, formal mathematical proofs seem to be elusive.
 Another challenging problem is to analyze the dynamics of a system where multiple groups of agents are influenced by different public opinions (e.g., individuals receiving information from different media sources).